 - 3) Management system for risks associated with financial instruments - a.
-Management of credit risk (such as risk associated with nonfulfillment of contracts by business partners) For operating receivables, the Group has sales staff to periodically monitor the status of major business partners and manage due dates and balances for each business partner in accordance with internal regulations and other rules, while striving to quickly notice and mitigate any concerns on the collection of claims that might be caused by a business partner's deteriorated financial conditions, etc. - b.
-Management of market price fluctuation risk - The Group strives to periodically obtain fair values, equity indices and other information to mitigate risks. - c.
-Management of foreign currency risk (fluctuation risk from foreign exchange) For monetary receivables and payables denominated in foreign currencies and securities denominated in foreign currencies, exchange fluctuations are monitored. - 4) Supplementary explanation regarding fair values of financial instruments
+Management of credit risk (such as risk associated with nonfulfillment of contracts by business partners)

+For operating receivables, the Group has sales staff to periodically monitor the status of major business partners and manage due dates and balances for each business partner in accordance with internal regulations and other rules, while striving to quickly notice and mitigate any concerns on the collection of claims that might be caused by a business partner's deteriorated financial conditions, etc. - b.
+Management of market price fluctuation risk - The Group strives to periodically obtain fair values, equity indices and other information to mitigate risks. - Management of foreign currency risk (fluctuation risk from foreign exchange) For monetary receivables and payables denominated in foreign currencies and securities denominated in foreign currencies, exchange rate fluctuations are monitored. - d.
+Management of liquidity risk related to procurement of funds (risk of being unable to carry out payment by the payment deadline)